 The 2017/18 season is the Brent Symphony Orchestra’s 107th year.
 We aspire to perform the finest orchestral music, bringing together pieces you may well have heard of, together with something new.
 Recent concerts have featured symphonies by Elgar, Bruckner, Mahler, Nielsen and Vaughan Williams; concertos by Sibelius and Strauss and also work by Bernstein, Mozart, Ravel and Stravinsky.

 If you are a friendly musician looking to join an exciting and ambitious orchestra in North London, please do get in touch.
-We have a vacancy for a Co-principal Trombone and we’re always pleased to hear from instrumentalists, especially brass and string players keen to play with us.
+We have a vacancies for Cellists and also for a Co-principal Trombone.
+We’re always pleased to hear from instrumentalists, especially brass and string players keen to play with us.

 For more information about joining the orchestra see the Join Us page.

 We have a Friends of Brent Symphony Orchestra scheme which helps to continue the development of the orchestra and allows our audiences to enjoy new and exciting programmes and soloists, while at the same time coping with the rising costs of putting on concerts.

 We are really grateful to our Friends who are helping us achieve this and if you would like to join and get a FREE concert ticket, please see the Support Us page.